IP-Algorithmics/CodeForcesIO/README.md

 ## print()

 This function just prints to the console the parameter.
-It is a glorified `console.log`
+It is a glorified `console.log` that saves whatever is printed in memory.
+You can then use `testOutput()` to print to the screen if the test passed or failed.

 ```javascript
 let output = 'this is the output';
 print(output);
 ```

+## testOutput()

+This is an optional function reads the `output.txt` from the same folder and iterates through the `print` statements to check if they match the outputs.
+You can set a different path passing it as a parameter.

 ## console

 If you use Typescript you will notice that the `print` function is already declared in the `DOM` library.
 To circumvent this issue I exported `console.log` as `print` and the entire `console` object as `console` for the cases where is needed for tracing or debugging.

+##

 # Code example